vo1dptr/KOTH/README.md

 #### Before using the automated scripts, make sure to run the `Requirements` script provided in this repository and keep it runing until the koth game ends.

-**Note:** If you are playing on a machine that is not included in the provided list, you can still use the KOTH script by executing the following command on the machine:
+**Note:** If you are playing on a machine that is not included in the provided list, you can still use the KOTH script by executing the following command on the koth machine:

     ./koth.sh "YOUR VPN IP HERE" "YOUR TRYHACKME USERNAME HERE"